flatlanderone/flatlander-releases/.github/ISSUE_TEMPLATE/mod-bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add links to screenshots to help explain your problem.
+If applicable, upload any screenshots below to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows or Linux]